Ruifeng-Tan/BatteryLife/README.md

 ## Highlights
 (Data statistics are based on the initial release of BatteryLife.)

 - **The largest battery life dataset:** BatteryLife is created by integrating 16 datasets, providing 99,000 samples from 990 batteries with life labels.
-This is 2.5 times the size of BatteryML, which is the previous largest battery life resource.
 - **The most diverse battery life dataset:** BatteryLife contains 8 battery formats, 59 chemical systems, 9 operation temperatures, and 421 charge/discharge protocols.
-Compared with the previous largest battery life resource (BatteryML), BatteryLife furnishes 4 times format, 11.8 times chemical system, 1.8 times operating temperature, and 2.2 times charge/discharge protocol.
 - **A comprehensive benchmark for battery life prediction:** BatteryLife provides 18 benchmark methods with open-source codes in this repository.
 The 18 benchmark methods include popular methods for battery life prediction, popular baselines in time series analysis, and a series of baselines proposed by this work.

 ## Data availability